ccceye/Apple-macOS-IOS/OSX命令行用户应会的八个实用程序.md

 But the best part about Homebrew?
 It keeps all its files in a single directory: `/usr/local/`.
 That means you can install newer versions of system software, such as `python` and `mysql`, without interfering with the built-in equivalents.
 And if you ever want to get rid of your Homebrew installation, it’s easy to remove.

-Edit—May 15: Someone suggested to me that that you should not blindly delete the contents of `/usr/local/`.
+**Edit—May 15**: Someone suggested to me that that you should not blindly delete the contents of `/usr/local/`.
 That’s a fair precaution.
-To remove Homebrew safely, use the **[uninstall script](https://gist.github.com/mxcl/1173223).
+To remove Homebrew safely, use the **[uninstall script](https://gist.github.com/mxcl/1173223)**.